-Table 1 below shows you the types of rental property construction that qualify.
+Table 1 on the next page shows you the types of rental property construction that qualify.
 If the type of construction you own (or own jointly) does not appear next to the relevant 'date construction started' in the table, you cannot claim a deduction.
 If the type of construction qualifies, table 2 on the next page shows the rate of deduction available.

-Date construction started Type of construction for which deduction can be claimed Before 22 August 1979 None 22 August 1979 to 19 July 1982 Certain buildings intended to be used on completion to provide short-term accommodation to travellers 20 July 1982 to Certain buildings intended to be used on completion to provide short-term accommodation to travellers 17 July 1985 Building intended to be used on completion for non-residential purposes (for example, a shop or office) 18 July 1985 to 26 February 1992 Any building intended to be used on completion for residential purposes or to produce income Certain buildings intended to be used on completion to provide short-term accommodation to travellers 27 February 1992 to 18 August 1992 Any other building intended to be used on completion for residential purposes or to produce income Structural improvements intended to be used on completion for residential purposes or to produce income Certain buildings intended to be used on completion to provide short-term accommodation to travellers 19 August 1992 to Any other building intended to be used on completion for residential purposes or to produce income 30 June 1997 Structural improvements intended to be used on completion for residential purposes or to produce income Environment protection earthworks intended to be used on completion for residential purposes or to produce income After 30 June 1997 Any capital works used to produce income (even if, on completion, it was not intended that they be used for that purpose)
+Date construction started Type of construction for which deduction can be claimed Before 22 August 1979 None 22 August 1979 to 19 July 1982 Certain buildings intended to be used on completion to provide short-term accommodation to travellers† 20 July 1982 to Certain buildings intended to be used on completion to provide short-term accommodation to travellers† 17 July 1985 Building intended to be used on completion for non-residential purposes (for example, a shop or office) 18 July 1985 to 26 February 1992 Any building intended to be used on completion for residential purposes or to produce income Certain buildings intended to be used on completion to provide short-term accommodation to travellers† 27 February 1992 to 18 August 1992 Any other building intended to be used on completion for residential purposes or to produce income Structural improvements intended to be used on completion for residential purposes or to produce income Certain buildings intended to be used on completion to provide short-term accommodation to travellers† 19 August 1992 to Any other building intended to be used on completion for residential purposes or to produce income 30 June 1997 Structural improvements intended to be used on completion for residential purposes or to produce income Environment protection earthworks intended to be used on completion for residential purposes or to produce income After 30 June 1997 Any capital works used to produce income (even if, on completion, it was not intended that they be used for that purpose) (0 1 : 1 : 1 : 1

-units or flats; or a hotel, motel or guest house that has at least 10 bedrooms.
+\ &#x27;Certain buildings' are apartment buildings in which you own or lease at least 10 apartments, units or flats; or a hotel, motel or guest house that has at least 10 bedrooms.